 This is a state mandated policy following the Bureau for Private Postsecondary Education Code of Regulation 71750.
 This policy applies to all students and programs.
+The school participates in federal financial aid programs, Title IV and PELL.
+The school does not participate in state financial aid programs.

 - 1. Any monies due the student shall be refunded within 30 days of official cancellation or withdrawal.
 Official cancellation or withdrawal shall occur on the earlier of the dates that: - a.
 A student is not accepted by the school.
 This student shall be entitled to a refund of all monies paid to the school except a non-refundable application fee. - b.
-A student (or in the case of a student under legal age, his/her parent or guardian) cancels his/ her enrollment agreement and demands his/her money back in writing, until the first day of class session or the seventh (7) calendar day of signing the enrollment agreement, whichever is later.
+A student (or in the case of a student under legal age, his/her parent or guardian) cancels his/ her enrollment agreement and demands his/her money back in writing, through the first day of class session or the seventh (7) calendar day of signing the enrollment agreement, whichever is later.
 In this case all monies collected by the school shall be refunded except a non-refundable application fee.
 This policy applies regardless of whether or not the student has actually started training. - c.
 A student who cancels his/her enrollment agreement after the seventh (7) calendar day of signing the enrollment agreement but prior to entering classes is entitled to a refund of all monies paid to the school less an application fee of \$25.00. - d.
 A student notifies the institution of his/her official withdrawal in writing. - e.
 A student is expelled by the institution. - f.
 For official cancellations as defined in paragraphs b, c, d, or e, the cancellation date will be determined by the postmark on written notification at the following address: Paul Mitchell The School Modesto, 3100 McHenry Avenue Modesto, CA 95350, or by the date said information is delivered to the school administrator/owner in person.
 Written cancellations need not take any particular form. - g.
 Monies paid for student kits are non-refundable after the cancellation period. - h.
-A student on a leave of absence date of withdrawal determination shall be the earlier of the scheduled date of return from the leave of absence or the date the student notifies the school that the student will not be returning. - You have the right to cancel your enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh (7) calendar day after enrollment, whichever is later.
+A student on a leave of absence date of withdrawal determination shall be the earlier of the scheduled date of return from the leave of absence or the date the student notifies the school that the student will not be returning. - 2.
+You have the right to cancel your enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh (7) calendar day after enrollment, whichever is later.
 YOU MUST CANCEL IN WRITING.
 Students do not have the right to cancel by telephoning the school or by not coming to class.

-Date which the Student can cancel the enrollment contract: \
+Date which the Student can cancel the enrollment contract: